 The roadmap, which has now been published on gov.uk, outlines four steps for easing restrictions.
 Before proceeding to the next step, the Government will examine the data to assess the impact of previous steps.
 Annie's Mobile Cleaning Service will continue to operate safely and effectively as the roadmap unfolds.

-Government guidance states cleaners are permitted to continue carrying out their duties inside other people's homes, during the lockdown, as long as guidelines on social distancing and efforts to stay safe are being followed.
+Government guidance states cleaners are permitted to continue carrying out their duties inside other people's homes, during a national lockdown and tiered system, as long as guidelines on social distancing and efforts to stay safe are being followed.

 We have supplied our cleaners with procedures to ensure they fulfil this requirement during their scheduled cleaning visits.

 Where it is necessary for you to work in other people’s homes - for example, for nannies, cleaners or tradespeople - you can do so.

 England is now in Covid-19 Alert level 5 (Tier 5).

 Can cleaners still work in clients homes?

 Domestic cleaners are permitted in homes, despite the National Lockdown, in response to the new COVID-19 variant.